moq-wg/moq-transport/draft-lcurley-moq-transport.md

 TODO: Refer to {{priority-congestion}}.
 Add details describe relays behavior when merging or splitting streams and interactions with congestion response.

+A relay MAY change the send order, in which case it SHOULD update the value on the wire for future hops.

+A relay that reads from a stream and writes to stream in order will introduce head-of-line blocking.
+Packet loss will cause stream data to be buffered in the QUIC library, awaiting in order delivery, which will increase latency over additional hops.
+To mitigate this, a relay SHOULD read and write QUIC stream data out of order subject to flow control limits.
+See section 2.2 in {{QUIC}}.

 # Messages
 Both unidirectional and bidirectional QUIC streams contain sequences of length-delimited messages.